basicallydan/danhough.com/_posts/2015-05-21-backbone-composition.markdown

 Now when `AddableListView` or `SortableListView` want new features, they simply are extended further.
 If any of those features overlap, we create a new "interface" object and extend it as part of the `.extend()` chains we already have.

+<blockquote class="large center"><span markdown="1">For many situations, even in the frontend, composition is a much more intuitive way to build object types.</span></blockquote>

+For example, maybe the list items should be editable in the `AddableListView`, but also in a special, new `EditableListView`.
+Simply make a new interface, and add `.extend(EditableListViewInterface)` to `AddableListView` and the new `EditableListView` object.

+## Drawbacks

+As usual, the method I'm promoting isn't without its own problems.
+It means potentially massive extension chains which go for lines, which some people find annoyingly abstract.
+However, I think that this improves upon the massive inheritance chains which quickly become difficult to debug.

+Composing objects in thsi way can also be dangerous when two interfaces implement methods of the same name, without this necessarily being known by the developer.

+The biggest drawback however is that when using composition, an interface's dependencies must be implemented fully, and are not necessarily given for free.
+For instance, a `sortItems` function may assume that there's a `swapItems` function available.
+It's up to you to make sure that functional dependencies are resolved properly.
+I find that in practice this is rarely a problem, especially when you use composition from the start.

 ## Other ways to do this

 You may be thinking that this problem can be solved by defining some common global functions and then using them as part of a single `.extend()` call on a view's definition.
 Well, you'd be right.
 But in my opinion, using the method outlined above is much more descriptive and better encapsulates the feature-driven approach which composition favours.